wiverson/maven-jpackage-template/README.md

 In a proper CI build, the installer version should be set by the CI system.
 Use this project as a starting point and add the version info based on your CI and versioning approach.
 Perhaps some combination of a GUID and/or timestamp.

+As an aside, [ChangeNode](https://changenode.com) supports forcing reinstalls of .msi regardless of the installer version - for example, if you need to revert a deployment to an earlier version due to a regression.

 ##### Q: What about macOS Signing?

 A: You will likely need to add additional options to ship properly on macOS - most notably, you will want to sign and